 Self-compassion involves treating yourself with kindness and understanding, especially during tough times.
 It’s about recognizing that everyone makes mistakes and that setbacks are a natural part of life.
 For example, if you fail an important exam, instead of harshly criticizing yourself, practicing self-compassion would involve acknowledging your disappointment but also recognizing your efforts and planning how to improve next time.

-3. Building Emotional Strength Through Adversity
+3. Building Inner Strength Through Adversity

 3.1 Learning from Failure